rrnewton/WaveScript/apps/reuters/README.txt

 calls, it is also possible to configure the behavior of the WSQ stream engine through environment variables:

-  WSQ_MAXSPEED -- if set, turn off realtime timers and run all out WSQ_OUTEXE   -- base file name to use for generating output
+  WSQ_MAXSPEED -- if set, turn off realtime timers and run data sources full tilt WSQ_OUTEXE   -- base file name to use for generating output
                   .c/.exe files (in the background).